 - Make posters and display them in areas local to your home and also in relevant places such as vets, local parks etc. The poster should include a clear photograph and details of the circumstances.

 - Put out appeals on social media as soon as possible and encourage friends and family to share them far and wide

 - Consider calling your local newspaper and media outlets to publicise the theft and warn others to be on the lookout for your dog and similar cases

 - Make sure local vets are aware in case someone takes your dog in for treatment

 - Report the loss on as many as possible of the missing animal websites – there is no single national missing animals database, so you will have to place the same information on all of them to ensure a widespread appeal

 - Contact local animal shelters and rescue charities and send them posters to display

-Losing a pet due to theft or other reasons is a traumatic event.
-Blue Cross operates the national Pet Bereavement Support Service which can be contacted on 0800 096 6606 (8.30am – 8.30pm) or by email: [email protected]
+- Losing a pet due to theft or other reasons is a traumatic event.
+Blue Cross is here to provide support with our Pet Bereavement Support Service which can be contacted on 0800 096 6606 (8.30am – 8.30pm) or by email [email protected]